achille-martin/pyqt-crom/README.md

 Repository created by Achille Martin.

-Donations accepted as hard work has been put into this repository and if you feel you can make progress with your projects by converting your pyqt5 apps into Android apps.
+Donations accepted as hard work has been put into this repository, and if you feel you can make progress with your projects by converting your pyqt5 apps into Android apps.

 Inspiration from:
 - https://github.com/kviktor/pyqtdeploy-android-build